naitikwrk/react-code-interview/README.md

 Make an api call to `https://jsonplaceholder.typicode.com/users` which will return a list of users.
 Display **Name**, **Email**, and **Phone** details of all users in a table.
 The columns should be configured in a manner where it is possible to add or remove columns without having to update the html code.

 #### 2) Add a user
-Create 3 text inputs respectively for **Name**, **Email**, and **Phone**, and an **Add** button.
+Create 3 text inputs for **Name**, **Email**, and **Phone** respectively, and add an **Add** button.
 Clicking the Add button should insert a new row with the user details and also all input fields should be reset.
 The Add button should be disabled by default and it should only be enabled when the below criteria are met:

 - Name: Only alphabets (uppercase or lowercase) and space allowed.
 - Email: Only email ids ending with @gmail.com allowed.